Anisotropic strange stars in Tolman-Kuchowicz spacetime: Discussion and Conclusion

+In this context, it is important to mention that though in the present study under the framework of GR we have used the standard asymptotic (or stellar) mass definition as in Eq.
+(5) [$m \left( r \right) =4\pi\int_{0}^{r}\!\rho \left( r \right) {r}^{2}{dr}$] but for modified $f(R)$ gravity theory this standard definition of mass should be avoided.
+Astashenok et al.~\cite{Astashenok2017} in their study have shown that in the case of modified $f(R)$ gravity theory as at the surface of the stars the scalar curvature $R$ does not vanish hence it invites not only the existence of exterior non-Schwarzschild solutions for realistic equations of state but also a new definition for the gravitational mass of the stellar system.
+As a result, the exterior spacetime region (gravitational sphere) of the stars also contribute to the total gravitational mass which can be perceived by a distant observer.

-In summary, in this article employing the Tolman-Kuchowicz~\cite{Tolman1939,Kuchowicz1968} metric and using parametric values of $\alpha$, $\beta$ and $\Lambda$ we have successfully presented singularity free and completely stable stellar system which simultaneously as well as uniquely describes the neutron stars for $\beta=0$ and the strange stars for $\beta \neq 0$ constraints.
+As a final comment, in this article employing the Tolman-Kuchowicz~\cite{Tolman1939,Kuchowicz1968} metric and using parametric values of $\Lambda(r)$ and $\mathcal{B}$ we have successfully presented singularity free and completely stable stellar system which is suitable to describe the strange star candidates exhibiting anisotropic nature.